dsi-principles-prog/midterm-baiyuchen02/README2.md

 ## Motivating problem

-The goal is to understand what factors contribute most to employee turnover.
-Therefore, the predictive modeling problem is to predict if a certain employee will leave the company or not.
+The motivating predictive modeling problem is to predict if a certain employee will leave the company or not based on a list of features on the employee.

 ## Data source